EXPERT INSIGHT

 The most common solutions today are to use metal pre-stenting of the conduit and percutaneous pulmonary valve implantation.
 However, these surgical methods also lead to complications that are often life-threatening.
 There are a number of factors that increase the risk for adverse events, such as the morphology of the RVOT, the anatomy of each patient, and the mechanical interplay with the metal stent.

-Alessandro Caimi and his colleagues at the University of Milan saw the need for new treatments to increase the life-span of the conduit and saw the potential of using finite element (FE) modeling.
+Alessandro Caimi and his colleagues at the University of Milan saw the need for new treatments to increase the lifespan of the conduit and saw the potential of using finite element (FE) modeling.
 They were able to investigate the prediction power of personalized FE models to assess stenting feasibility and clinical risks.

 The FE analysis has been proven to be consistent with the clinical evidence.
-This opens the door to better prediction of outcomes after stent surgery in patients suffering congenital heart disorders, or even any other dysfunction needing this surgical procedure.
+This opens the door to better prediction of outcomes after stent surgery in patients suffering from congenital heart disorders, or any other dysfunction needing this surgical procedure.

 Mimics Innovation Awards